I have to quickly announce a death.

 ALSO I’LL REPERTORIZE AGAIN.

 Well, you know what?
 This has been a very magical time for me too!
 Watching all those old videos again, I feel like I’ve gone back in time myself!
-I think we need to reacquaint ourselves with Martin Luther King every once in a while, so we don’t forget how great a man he was.
+I think we need to reacquaint ourselves with Martin Luther King every once in a while, so we don’t forget how great a man he truly was but more importantly, he should be an inspiration for us to do what needs to be done!

 Thanks to all of you who voted!